Technical Analysis of Trends: Cracking the code

 Technical Analysis: A Powerful Tool for Trading Success

 Technical analysis is a critical skill for traders aiming to improve their results.
 Customizing the settings of your analysis tools is essential to gaining an edge in the markets.
-Standardized settings are used by the masses, and following the crowd rarely leads to exceptional outcomes.
+The masses use standardized settings, and following the crowd rarely leads to exceptional outcomes.
 As Machiavelli astutely observed, “The first method for estimating the intelligence of a ruler is to look at the men he has around him.”
 Applying this to trading, seek out unique perspectives and tailor your tools to fit your strategy.

 One effective method for analyzing stock trends is trend analysis, a simple yet powerful technique.
 Drawing on the insights of legendary trader Jesse Livermore, who made and lost several fortunes, trend analysis involves identifying emerging trends and riding them to profitability.
 Livermore’s approach centred on price patterns, volume analysis, and a keen understanding of market psychology.